Ensuring Air Quality within the Workplace

 - Ventilation rates

 Assessment benefits include:

 - Comprehensive risk assessment of Indoor Air Quality.

 - Traffic light system including a risk rating of tested area(s).

 Following the assessment, a full risk assessment report is provided with results and area specific recommendations to achieve your safest possible working environment.

-Sysco has performed many indoor air quality investigations in commercial premises and office buildings with poor indoor air quality.
-We employ modern scientific investigation techniques to identify likely causes of the problem and perform a range of chemical and biological sampling and analysis to identify the offending irritants and suggest the most optimal control solutions.
+Since 2013, Sysco has performed many indoor air quality investigations, helping hundreds of commercial premises and office buildings with poor indoor air quality.
+We employ the latest scientific investigation techniques to identify likely causes of the problem and perform a range of chemical and biological sampling and analysis to identify the issues in question, identifying irritants to suggest the most optimal control solutions.

 Our assessments are carried out in line with existing ventilation and Indoor Air Quality standards, building regulations and specific HVAC standards.